Old LPs and New Discoveries

 Shubb Capo Royale vs G7th Performance ART: A Comparative Review

-G7th ART (left) Shubb Capo Royale (right)
+G7th Performance 3 ART and Shubb Capo Royale capos

 My quest for the perfect capo continues.
-I search because the two primary problems with capos still exist: string buzz a loss of tune upon application.
+I search because the two primary problems with capos still exist: string buzz and loss of tune upon application.
 A few months ago my first capo review involved a comparison of three G7th capos: G7th Nashville, G7th Performance, and G7th Performance 3 ART.
 String buzzing when a capo is applied was the problem addressed.
 The G7th Performance 3 ART makes the claim that its Adaptive Radius Technology provides “…buzz-free use.”
 The claim was held up when compared to the other G7th capos.
 With G7th’s most recent product, there was only one buzz recorded which contrasted to multiple buzzes with two other capos made by “The Capo Company.”
 The string buzz contest was settled, in this posting maintenance of tuning is addressed.
-Two capos which boast the ability to keep your guitar in tune when applied to the fret board are compared this day: the Shubb Capo Royale, and G7th’s Performance 3 ART.
+Two capos which boast the ability to keep your guitar in tune when applied to the fret board are compared this day: the Shubb Capo Royale, and G7th’s Performance 3 ART

 Let’s begin with the claim set forth by G7th: